Confessing Our Sins

 John in his first epistle articulates one of the great promises God has given to believers: “If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness” (1 Jn.
 1:9).
 Since receiving God’s full forgiveness hinges on the issue of our confessing our sins, we should be eager to learn what confession specifically involves.
 In an article entitled, “Confession of Sins in the Spirit-filled Life” that appeared in the Journal of the Grace Evangelical Society (August 2001, 53), Pastor Bob Bryant gives a memorable description: “Dennis the Menace, a well known cartoon character, kneels at his bedside, hands folded, his eyes turned toward heaven and prays, ‘I’m here to turn myself in!’”

-The term “confess” simply means “to say the same thing, to agree, to admit or acknowledge.”
+The term “confess” means “to say the same thing, to agree, to admit or acknowledge.”
 When we confess our sins, we are simply agreeing with God that we have sinned against him.
 To confess sins also implies a request for God’s forgiveness as evidenced by the words of Jesus when he taught us to pray, “Forgive us our sins” (Lk.
 11:4).
-In brief, we admit our sins to God so that we receive his forgiveness.
+In brief, we admit our sins to God so that we may receive his forgiveness.

 It is important to keep in mind the distinction between judicial forgiveness, that is, being declared righteous when we trusted Christ for salvation, and relational forgiveness, being restored to full fellowship with the Father when we like sheep have turned aside from walking in his ways.
 John’s call to confession (1 Jn.
 1:9) assumes that we have already passed from death unto life (salvation) but need cleansing from our daily sins so that our growth in godliness (sanctification) is not short-circuited.
-That is precisely what the psalmist is doing by first confessing to Yahweh the nation’s sins (vss.
+That is precisely what the psalmist was doing by first confessing to Yahweh the nation’s sins (vss.
 6 & 7) and then praising him for his deliverance in the Exodus (vss.
 8-12).
-His goal is to see the chosen nation restored to full fellowship with their loving God.
+His goal was to see the chosen nation restored to full fellowship with their loving God.